Bcott93/Challenge-1/Code Refactoring/README.md

 # Code Refactoring

-Horiseon were looking to improve their search engine optimization on their website.
+Horiseon were looking to improve the accessability of their website.

 ## The Goal